HSLdevcom/digitransit-site/src/pages/en/developers/changes/index.md

 title: Changes
 order: -10
 ---
+## 29.11.2024

+- Removed references to waltti-alt as it will be merged into waltti.

 ## 26.11.2024

 - [Routing](../apis/1-routing-api/), [routing data](../apis/2-routing-data-api/) and [map](../apis/4-map-api/) API pages have been updated to contain documentation about newly released versions.